FronkonGames/fronkongames.github.io/content/store/artistic/index.md

 * [Radial Blur](#radialblur), the need for the speed.

 {{< alert color="light" >}}
-You can obtain each effect separately (**for only $8!**), but if you want multiple effects, you might be interested in **'[ARTISTIC BUNDLE](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/artistic-bundle-272266?aid=1101l9zFC&utm_source=aff)'** where you can find them all at a special price!
+You can obtain each effect separately, but if you want multiple effects, you might be interested in **'[ARTISTIC BUNDLE](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/artistic-bundle-272266?aid=1101l9zFC&utm_source=aff)'** where you can find them all at a special price!
 {{< /alert >}}

 ## Requirements